 AHCCCS has agreed to reimburse the health insurers for this fee and applicable taxes through adjustments to capitation rates.
-No such adjustments are made for the Medicare Advantage plan.
-For the year ended September 30, 2016, Bridgeway recognized approximately \$802,000 in health insurer fee premium revenue.
-As of September 30, 2016, Bridgeway has recorded a receivable of approximately \$562,000 for health insurer fee capitation rate adjustments related to the fee paid in 2016.
+No such adjustments were made for the Medicare Advantage plan.
+For the years ended September 30, 2017 and 2016, respectively, Bridgeway recognized approximately \$187,000 and \$802,000 in health insurer fee premium revenue.
+As of September 30, 2016, Bridgeway recorded a receivable of approximately \$562,000 for health insurer fee capitation rate adjustments related to the fees paid in 2016.
+This receivable was collected in full from AHCCCS during the year ended September 30, 2017.